ebullient/ttrpg-convert-cli/README.md

     - `-g p2fe` The game system!
 Pathfinder 2e!
     - `--index` generates two index files: `all-index.json` and `src-index.json`.

-        > [!TIP]
+      > 🚀 TIP:
       > - Use `all-index.json` to see the reference keys for all discovered content.
 This can confirm that an included source was actually read.
       > - Use `src-index.json` to see the reference keys for content that was included in the generated output.
 This can confirm that your source selection is working as expected.

     - `-o dm` The target output directory.
 Files will be created in this directory.

     The rest of the command-line specifies input files: